D-Savel/express-prisma-auth/README.md

   PROMPT_COMMAND="_nvmrc_hook${PROMPT_COMMAND:+;$PROMPT_COMMAND}"
 fi
 `
-### 7. run docker postgres DB container (you need to install docker on your OS)
+### 7. Run docker postgres DB container (you need to install docker on your OS)
-`
+- On your terminal run

- ~/yourProjectDirectory: docker compose up
+ ~/yourProjectDirectory  `docker compose up -d`

-`
-  - In terminal push model on DB with prisma ORM (Define model in ~/yourProjectDirectory/prisma/schema.prisma) `
+  - On terminal, push model on DB with prisma ORM (Model is defined in ~/yourProjectDirectory/prisma/schema.prisma)

- ~/yourProjectDirectory: npx prisma db push
+ ~/yourProjectDirectory   `npx prisma db push`

-`
-  - To visualize DB, you can use prisma ORM utility (studio) running on port 5555 `
+  - To visualize DB, you can use prisma ORM utility (studio) running on localhost:5555

- ~/yourProjectDirectory: npx prisma studio
-`
+ ~/yourProjectDirectory   `npx prisma studio`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### 8. Start server

-`
- ~/yourProjectDirectory:npm run dev
-`
+ ~/yourProjectDirectory   `npm run dev`

+ ### 9. Start to use API with doc

+ In your browser go to  `localhost:SERVER_PORT/docs`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>